 - Catastrophic recalls

-Effectively managing the risks associated with successful operation requires utilizing HEPA filters with dramatically higher tensile strength that are highly resistant to chemical degradation, thereby eliminating premature leaking and failure.
+Effectively managing the risks associated with successful operation requires utilising HEPA filters with dramatically higher tensile strength that are highly resistant to chemical degradation, thereby eliminating premature leaking and failure.
 The only HEPA filter media with these properties is ePTFE (expanded polytetrafluoroethylene).

 Check out our materials below regarding the issues surrounding microglass media and the value you gain by using ePTFE media filters instead.
 Saving yourself money and time - isn't that the best business solution?